 - Running leadership development programmes, such as our Diverse Leaders' Programme, for diverse groups.
-Our women's programme has been running for eight years and is designed to ensure the pipeline of female talent for senior roles remains strong. - Joining the Women in Finance Charter and setting a target of reaching 35% women in senior management, to address gender diversity at Northern Trust.
-At the end of 2020, we put a new goal in place, of reaching 38% women in senior management by December 2023 which we are on target to achieve. - Including unconscious bias training for hiring managers and recruiters to address bias in our recruitment processes and mandating that the slate of candidates we consider for senior roles is diverse.
+Our women's programme has been running for eight years and is designed to ensure the pipeline of female talent for senior roles remains strong. - Joining the Women in Finance Charter and setting a target of achieving 38% women in senior management roles by 2030 we continue to actively engage all levels of our organization in support of meeting our target. - Including unconscious bias training for hiring managers and recruiters to address bias in our recruitment processes and mandating that the slate of candidates we consider for senior roles is diverse.